 The first time I visited it was still under Communist rule and very grey and unloved.
 Restaurants had tempting menus but no food and the streets were empty.
 Now it is buzzing with people, cars, restaurants and cafés serving everything from burgers to tasty Hungarian goulash.

-A morning tour took us past the synagogue and parliament, and stopped at Heroes Square, built in 1896 to mark Hungary’s 1,000th Anniversary, and Fisherman’s Bastion, a lookout spot with great views of the river below.
+A morning tour took us past the synagogue and parliament, and stopped at Heroes Square, built in 1896 to mark Hungary’s 1,000th anniversary, and Fisherman’s Bastion, a lookout spot with great views of the Danube River below.

 From Budapest we set sail for Vienna, the city from where Emperor Franz-Joseph and his Habsburg ancestors once ruled their vast empire.
 It is also one of my favourite cities, a joyous place to see everything from opulent palaces and elegant coffee houses to priceless art collections and the white Lipizzaner horses.
 One of the lovely things about cruising with APT, is that as well as including all excursions in the cost of the cruise, there is a choice of tours most days so you can dip in and out of what appeals without worrying about the budget.
 Fares also include flights and transfers, gratuities, Wi-Fi and all meals on board.